hushell/pmf_cvpr22/README.md

           = 'dino_xcit_medium_24_p16'
           = 'dino_xcit_medium_24_p8'
 ```

+## Meta-Training

+### Meta-training on CIFAR-FS and Mini-ImageNet
 It is recommended to run on a single GPU first by specifying `args.device = cuda:i`, where i is the GPU id.

-### Meta-training on CIFAR-FS and Mini-ImageNet
 We use `args.nSupport` to set the number of shots.
 For example, 5-way-5-shot training is the following:
 ```
-python train.py --output outputs/your_experiment_name --dataset cifar_fs --epoch 100 --lr 5e-5 --arch dino_small_patch16 --device cuda:0 --nSupport 5 --fp16
+python main.py --output outputs/your_experiment_name --dataset cifar_fs --epoch 100 --lr 5e-5 --arch dino_small_patch16 --device cuda:0 --nSupport 5 --fp16
 ```
 The minimum GPU memory is 11GB.